-The UK HRC did not engage consultants independent of the Company's external legal advisers (Linklaters LLP).
+The UK HRC have access to independent consultancy advice from Deloitte and also from the Company's external legal advisers (Linklaters LLP).

 Role of the Relevant Stakeholders

 The UK HRC takes full account of the Company's strategic goals in applying its compensation policy and is mindful of its duties to shareholders and other stakeholders.
 The UK HRC seeks to preserve shareholder value by ensuring alignment of variable compensation pay-outs with risk and economic performance, as well as the successful retention, recruitment and motivation of employees.